 Introduces the computer-literate student to the underlying theory and practical applications of Graphic Information System (GIS) technology.
 Lectures are interwoven with hands-on computer exercises that illustrate the principles, develop technical competence, and demonstrate the versatility of GIS.
 Individualized projects reinforce concepts and help students acquire the knowledge and confidence required to use GIS outside the classroom.
-Does not fulfill any requirements for Latin honors.
 Prerequisites: math placement level H, A, or B, and junior/senior status, or MATH 104, or consent.
 Offered fall of even-numbered years.